casper-network/casper-node/utils/nctl-metrics/README.md

 # Metrics for nctl

 A small setup that runs enough containers to get metrics working when using nctl.

-Contains
+## How to run

+1. Ensure nctl has generated assets (`nctl-assets-setup`).
+2. Run `supervisord -c utils/nctl-metrics/supervisord.conf`.
+3. Navigate to <http://localhost:9090> and watch metrics.

+## Architecture

+The directory contains

 * a python script that will scrape memory metrics from the OS and make them available via HTTP for prometheus,
 * a generator for a prometheus configuration file based on current nctl assets (only `net-1` supported), and
 * a supervisord configuration to run the generator and prometheus conveniently.

-## How to run

-1. Ensure nctl has generated assets (`nctl-assets-setup`).
-2. Run `supervisord -c utils/nctl-metrics/supervisord.conf`.
-3. Navigate to localhost:9090 and watch metrics.

 ## Metrics offered